ttkorhonen/e3pages/docs/design/3_wrappers.md

 In the case the management system be `conda`, the wrappers are referred to as *conda recipes*.

-Conda will make its own build environment and it will then copy the source code into this environment and build according to a `recipe` given in a `meta.yaml` file.
+Conda will create a contained build environment, and it will then copy the source code into this environment and build according to a `recipe` given in a `meta.yaml` file.

 The template structure for a conda recipe is as follows: